asmshkhaws/SALES_DATA_PYTHON/STAGE_3_Exploratory_Data_Analysis.md

 ## 5. CROSSTABULATION
 ### Under which sales manager, which product category has the highest sales volume?
+* CROSSTABULATION: help us to understand the relationship between two or more variable..
 ```
-CROSSTABULATION: help us to understand the relationship between two or more variable.
 crosstab_sal_man = pd.crosstab(final_df['sales_manager'], final_df['category'])
 crosstab_sal_man
 ```